strigo/wryte/README.md

 wryter.unbind('user_id')
 ```

-And just like with the logger itself, you can bind nested dicts, kwargs, json strings and kv pair strings.
+And just like with the logger itself, you can bind nested dicts, kwargs and JSON strings.
 #### Badly formatted context

 When providing a badly formatted context (e.g. `wryte.info('Message', ['bad_context'])`), a field containing the provided context will be added to the log like so: